 If you have an app, it’s also worth checking:

 - Your app's installs, user feedback, and social media to find markets where there may be demand

 - Optimisation Tips in the Google Play Developer Console to see if there are countries where your app is

 - Language selection page in the Google Play Developer Console, where you’ll discover:

 - The top languages and countries where apps like yours have been installed

 - The percentage of installs that come from users of those languages

 - Further information to help inform your go-to-market plans for these countries

-Think about the language your chosen market speaks, but only localize when you have to.
+Think about the language your chosen market speaks, but only localise when you have to.
 For instance, 87% of Dutch people speak English so you may not need to translate your site for them.
 However, in Poland 95% prefer websites in Polish.
 Researching local preferences and managing multi-regional and multi-lingual websites is made a lot easier with Market Finder.
-It gives you all the support and tools you need including in-depth guides and insights about localizing in your new market.
+It gives you all the support and tools you need including in-depth guides and insights about localising in your new market.

 Use Market Finder to identify key markets to expand into.